justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 template systems.
 They are all key/value APIs, where an item has a name that we would like to assign a value to, thus they form three separate namespaces.
-Because they are APIs on elements, template syntaxes typically try to allow all three namespaces in the attribute positions on elemnts.
+Because they are APIs on elements, template syntaxes typically try to allow all three namespaces in the attribute positions on elements.

 ##### Survey of template binding syntaxes